RohanJ27/Calorie-Tracker/README.md

 - Make the Authorized Redirect URL: http://localhost:5000/api/auth/google/callback

-On the right side, you should your "Client ID" and "Client Secret".
+On the right side, you should see your "Client ID" and "Client Secret".
 Copy these and add them to your ```.env``` file.

 Now you have all your Unique IDs and Keys to run the app locally!